STREAMS drivers have five different points of contact with the kernel:

 The kernel configuration mechanism must distinguish between STREAMS devices and traditional character devices because system calls to STREAMS drivers are processed by STREAMS routines, not by the system driver routines.
 The streamtab pointer in the cb_ops(9S) structure provides this distinction.
 If it is NULL, there are no STREAMS routines to execute; otherwise, STREAMS drivers initialize streamtab with a pointer to a streamtab(9S) structure containing the driver's STREAMS queue processing entry points.

-STREAMS drivers' initialization entry points must perform the same tasks as those of non-STREAMS drivers.
+The initialization entry points of STREAMS drivers must perform the same tasks as those of non-STREAMS drivers.
 See Writing Device Drivers for more information.

 In non-STREAMS drivers, most of the driver's work is accomplished through the entry points in the cb_ops(9S) structure.
 For STREAMS drivers, most of the work is accomplished through the message-based STREAMS queue processing entry points.